Go Seigen: Notable game against Honinbo Shusai

 Five years later in 1938, Go Seigen's great friend Kitani Minoru also played a notable game against Honinbo Shusai (see The Master of Go by Yasunari Kawabata).
 Due in no small part to having witnessed the treatment Go Seigen received from Shusai in their previous match, Kitani Minoru demanded that the moves be sealed before each adjournment.
 Initially, Shusai's camp opposed this, but Kitani vehemently insisted, and Shusai eventually gave in.
 Kitani won that game by a comfortable margin of five points.

 In popular culture

+In An Unfinished Game, the award-winning 1982 Sino-Japanese co-production, the life of one of the characters has similarities with the life of Go Seigen.
+The film marked the 10th anniversary of the establishment of diplomatic ties between Japan and the People's Republic of China and is informally known as The Go Masters in the United States.

 In 2006, Chinese director Tian Zhuangzhuang made an award-winning biopic film about him entitled The Go Master, starring Taiwanese actor Chang Chen as Go Seigen.

-In another film, An Unfinished Game, a 1982 Sino-Japanese co-production, the life of one of the characters has similarities with the life of Go Seigen.
-The film marked the 10th anniversary of the establishment of diplomatic ties between Japan and the People's Republic of China.
-This film is informally known as The Go Masters in the United States, and also is award-winning.